- 12 wines

-- Sourcing grapes from fruit grown on the family vineyard in the Strathbogie ranges of Central Victoria.
-Winemakers don't come much more in love with their job than Sam who would "happily spend everyday around tanks, barrels, stainless steel toys and wine"
+- Winemaking legend Sam sources grapes from the family vineyard in the Strathbogie ranges of Central Victoria.
+Winemakers don't come much more in love with their job than him - he'd "happily spend everyday around tanks, barrels, stainless steel toys and wine".

-- The Angel funding has accelerated the start-up of Wine by Sam and has helped pave the way for Sam to continue making the great wine he loves to make exclusively for you!
+The backing of thousands of Naked Angels has helped pave the way for Sam to continue making the great wine he loves, exclusively for you!